 Cornell University is exploring the use of heat from deep beneath the Earth’s surface (“deep geothermal heat”) as a sustainable method to warm its Ithaca campus.
 The project, called Earth Source Heat, is a major component of Cornell University’s proposed solutions to achieve carbon neutrality by 2035.

-The summer of 2022 through Spring 2023 was an interval of geological discovery, as a scientific borehole was drilled to explore the geology beneath our feet in Central New York State for its potential for deep geothermal heat.
-At the Going Deep Summer ’22 tab in the main website menu, we share preliminary results (newly posted, June 2023) as well as a lengthy set of weekly updates from the Summer 2022 drilling activity that present geology and engineering findings.
+The summer of 2022 through Summer 2024 has been an interval of geological discovery, starting with drilling a scientific borehole to explore the geology beneath our feet in Central New York State for its potential for deep geothermal heat, and continuing with the analyses of its numerous types of data.
+At the Publications tab under Results (in the main website menu), we list reports on the results.
+At the Exploring Deep Geothermal tab in the main website menu, we share preliminary results as well as a lengthy set of weekly updates from the Summer 2022 drilling activity that present geology and engineering findings.
 The first video on this page presents the motivation for this geothermal energy exploration activity.
 Near the bottom of this page, a wrap-up video summarizes the 2022 activities while drilling the Cornell University Borehole Observatory.

 ,Most buildings in the US are heated with fossil fuels.
 That’s also true for buildings in New York State and on the Cornell University campus.
 The burning of fossil fuels heats more than buildings.
 The carbon dioxide released by burning those fuels also heats the planet.
 Global warming from the burning of fossil fuels endangers us all.